 In inflammatory bowel disease (IBD), there is chronic inflammation in the digestive tract.
 In Crohn's disease (CD) the inflammation can occur anywhere from the mouth to the anus.
 In ulcerative colitis (UC), the inflammation occurs in the colon (large intestine) and rectum.
 An important part of dealing with any form of IBD is the long-term management of symptoms that it causes.

 Chronic diarrhea with Crohn's and colitis

-Healthcare providers will assess a patient’s symptoms to determine whether or not they are exhibiting acute or chronic diarrhea.
+Healthcare providers will assess a patient's symptoms to determine whether or not they are exhibiting acute or chronic diarrhea.
 Acute diarrhea is defined as watery stool lasting 2 weeks, whereas chronic diarrhea is watery stool lasting longer than 4 weeks.
 Acute diarrhea is often caused by a virus, but sometimes it is caused by bacteria, in which case it will be treated with antibiotics.
-Chronic diarrhea, on the other hand, may be due to CD or UC.1,2
+Chronic diarrhea, on the other hand, may be due to Crohn's or ulcerative colitis.1,2